 I don’t mean, “My book is about a teenage girl trying to survive high school.”
 I’m talking about an overarching theme, something that ties the book together and makes it worth reading.

-- When Harry Met Sally, by the wonderful (and recently passed) Nora Ephron, the theme is love and friendship.
+- When Harry Met Sally, by the wonderful (and recently passed) Nora Ephron, is about love and friendship.
 Can men and women ever be friends?

 - Finding Nemo is about taking risk for the sake of relationship.
 Is the world really safe?

-Once you figure out your theme, focus your novel on it maliciously, cutting anything that doesn’t have to do with it.
+Once you figure out your theme, focus your book on it maliciously, cutting anything that doesn’t have to do with it.

 3. Read books similar to yours.